How to Be a Wildlife Photographer on a Budget

 This slice of the photography market used to be filled with only third party brands; Canon and Nikon didn’t really make anything to fill this gap.
 But things are changing and they’re starting to realise that it is worth monetising on budget telephoto lenses and competing with other brands like Sigma and Tamron.
 This is great news for us as photographers – more competition means lower prices and better quality.
 If you’re going to increase your budget for one element of your setup, then it should definitely be the lens.
 This is the most important thing – even the best cameras will take more quality images through a poor quality lens.
 Prioritise the glass before the camera!

 Sigma are a favourite and trusted brand when it comes to budget lenses.
-They now produce a variety of telephotos, but the cheapest telephoto you will get from them is the Sigma 150-500mm f/5-6.3 lens.
-It’s available for around £650, which is a great price for such a long focal length.
-The downsides are definitely evident: sharpness is lacking and the maximum aperture is poor, changing throughout the focal range.
-But for the price you can’t really complain!
-It’s available for Nikon, Canon and Sony cameras.
+They now produce a variety of telephotos, but the cheapest telephoto you will get from them is the Sigma 150-600mm lens.
+It’s available for around £700, and comes in mounts for all the major cameras.

 Nikon has recently released its own budget telephoto lens: the Nikon 200-500mm f/5.6.
 It’ll set you back £1,200 too, but it comes with the benefit of a constant maximum aperture throughout the focal range.
-Initial reports for this lens are great, and if you are going to spend that much money then this is definitely a good choice for you.
+We love this lens, and you can read our review here.

 They also have the Nikon 80-400mm f/4.5-5.6 lens on the market – a great choice if you want to benefit from a huge focal range.